Illinois Tool Works (NYSE:ITW) Issues FY 2021 Earnings Guidance

-Illinois Tool Works (NYSE:ITW) updated its FY 2021 earnings guidance on Friday.
-The company provided earnings per share (EPS) guidance of 8.200-8.600 for the period, compared to the Thomson Reuters consensus estimate of $7.960.
+Illinois Tool Works (NYSE:ITW) issued an update on its FY 2021 earnings guidance on Friday morning.
+The company provided EPS guidance of 8.200-8.600 for the period, compared to the Thomson Reuters consensus EPS estimate of $7.960.
 The company issued revenue guidance of $14.08 billion-$14.33 billion, compared to the consensus revenue estimate of $14.02 billion.

+Illinois Tool Works (NYSE:ITW) last posted its quarterly earnings results on Friday, April 30th.
+The industrial products company reported $2.11 EPS for the quarter, topping the Zacks’ consensus estimate of $1.90 by $0.21.
+Illinois Tool Works had a return on equity of 80.95% and a net margin of 16.77%.
+The business had revenue of $3.54 billion during the quarter, compared to the consensus estimate of $3.43 billion.
+During the same period last year, the firm earned $1.77 earnings per share.
+The company’s revenue for the quarter was up 9.8% compared to the same quarter last year.
+Research analysts forecast that Illinois Tool Works will post 6.42 earnings per share for the current year.

-Several brokerages recently issued reports on ITW.
-Morgan Stanley lifted their price target on shares of Illinois Tool Works from $189.00 to $207.00 and gave the company an underweight rating in a report on Monday, May 3rd.
-Barclays boosted their price target on shares of Illinois Tool Works from $220.00 to $240.00 and gave the company an equal weight rating in a research note on Monday, May 3rd.
-Credit Suisse Group upped their target price on shares of Illinois Tool Works from $242.00 to $261.00 and gave the stock an outperform rating in a research note on Monday, May 3rd.
-JPMorgan Chase & Co. increased their price target on shares of Illinois Tool Works from $203.00 to $210.00 and gave the company a neutral rating in a research report on Wednesday, April 14th.
+Several research analysts have recently commented on the stock.
+Argus lifted their price target on shares of Illinois Tool Works from $230.00 to $260.00 and gave the company a buy rating in a report on Wednesday.
+The Goldman Sachs Group upgraded shares of Illinois Tool Works from a sell rating to a neutral rating and upped their price target for the stock from $195.00 to $217.00 in a research report on Tuesday, January 19th.
+JPMorgan Chase & Co. boosted their target price on shares of Illinois Tool Works from $203.00 to $210.00 and gave the company a neutral rating in a research note on Wednesday, April 14th.
 They noted that the move was a valuation call.
-Finally, BMO Capital Markets upped their price objective on shares of Illinois Tool Works from $225.00 to $235.00 and gave the company a market perform rating in a report on Monday, May 3rd.
-One equities research analyst has rated the stock with a sell rating, ten have given a hold rating and five have assigned a buy rating to the stock.
-The company presently has a consensus rating of Hold and a consensus target price of $223.63.
+Robert W. Baird lifted their price target on Illinois Tool Works from $214.00 to $229.00 and gave the company a neutral rating in a report on Friday, April 30th.
+Finally, Credit Suisse Group increased their price objective on Illinois Tool Works from $242.00 to $261.00 and gave the stock an outperform rating in a report on Monday, May 3rd.
+One equities research analyst has rated the stock with a sell rating, ten have given a hold rating and five have given a buy rating to the company.
+The stock presently has an average rating of Hold and a consensus price target of $223.63.

-The company also recently disclosed a quarterly dividend, which was paid on Wednesday, April 14th.
-Investors of record on Wednesday, March 31st were issued a $1.14 dividend.
-The ex-dividend date of this dividend was Tuesday, March 30th.
-This represents a $4.56 annualized dividend and a dividend yield of 1.91%.
-Illinois Tool Works’s payout ratio is currently 58.84%.

-In other Illinois Tool Works news, VP Norman D. Jr. Finch sold 7,232 shares of the business’s stock in a transaction that occurred on Monday, February 8th.
-The stock was sold at an average price of $203.00, for a total value of $1,468,096.00.
-Also, CEO Ernest Scott Santi sold 1,231 shares of the company’s stock in a transaction that occurred on Thursday, February 11th.
-The stock was sold at an average price of $205.37, for a total value of $252,810.47.
-Following the transaction, the chief executive officer now directly owns 295,172 shares of the company’s stock, valued at $60,619,473.64.
+In other Illinois Tool Works news, VP Norman D. Jr. Finch sold 7,232 shares of Illinois Tool Works stock in a transaction on Monday, February 8th.
+The shares were sold at an average price of $203.00, for a total transaction of $1,468,096.00.
+Also, CEO Ernest Scott Santi sold 1,231 shares of the business’s stock in a transaction on Thursday, February 11th.
+The shares were sold at an average price of $205.37, for a total transaction of $252,810.47.
+Following the transaction, the chief executive officer now owns 295,172 shares in the company, valued at $60,619,473.64.
 The disclosure for this sale can be found here.
-Insiders own 0.79% of the company’s stock.
+0.79% of the stock is currently owned by corporate insiders.

 Illinois Tool Works Inc manufactures and sells industrial products and equipment worldwide.
 It operates through seven segments: Automotive OEM; Food Equipment; Test & Measurement and Electronics; Welding; Polymers & Fluids; Construction Products; and Specialty Products.
 The Automotive OEM segment offers plastic and metal components, fasteners, and assemblies for automobiles, light trucks, and other industrial uses.